dstructs/cast-arrays/README.md

 // returns Float32Array
 ```

-For a list of supported output `array` data types, see [compute-array-constructors](https://github.com/compute-io/array-constructors).
+For a list of supported output `array` data types, see [dstructs-array-constructors][dstructs-array-constructors].